lindsaypoirier/STS-115/lab4.md

 ```

 Is there anything special about these rows?
 What hypotheses do you have
-for why there may be missing data in this column?
+for why there may be missing data in the variable you selected?

 ``` r
 Fill your response here.